MatMath/rpi_HouseAutomation/readme.md

 Note: Remember this is an ARM V8 processor on Raspberry PI3-B, so node will install, but not the package to read the pin.
 I tried Raspian, Ubuntu Core snap, and Ubuntu 16.04 and all had the same problem on all of them, I could not use nvm to install node otherwise epoll doesn't install properly (and many other).
 From a fresh install of Pi I was able to make it run with:
 - 16.04 pre-installed Ubuntu from https://wiki.ubuntu.com/ARM/RaspberryPi
+- apt-get update
+- apt-get upgrade
 - apt install nodejs
 - apt install nodejs-legacy
-- apt-get update
-- apt-get upgrade
 - apt install npm
 - Git clone / npm install
 - Run the code as SUDO otherwise rpi-gpio doesn't work.

-But this only give me Node 4.2.6 so why???
-Well I tried to use nvm directly from the start and on All platform it was broken.
-BUT if the code of rpi-gpio work with 4.2 then use nvm and upgrade node to 7.9 and it will still work.
-There is some stuff that "apt" install that nvm doesn't.
+But this only give me Node 4.2.6.
+To have the latest version you can use "nvm" or "n" but you need to install node as SUDO otherwise npm will not be able to install some package like epoll and rpi-gpio.
+Yes installing node as Sudo is bad practice but it need to be accessible from "SUDO" cmd.

+## Problem:
+At reboot I had a "U-Boot" loop.
+Fixed with: https://raspberrypi.stackexchange.com/questions/61342/raspberry-pi-3-ubuntu-16-04-server-upgrade-error